tabbzi/LnzLive/docs/GUIDE.md

 ### Remapping Hotkeys

-LnzLive includes a built-in Hotkey Settings dialog for customizing all default bindings.
+The Hotkey Settings dialog can be used to customize most default key bindings.

-**Opening the dialog:** Go to `File > User Settings` and navigate to the Hotkey Settings tab (or open it from the sidebar).
+**Opening the dialog:** Go to `File > User Settings` and navigate to the Hotkey Settings tab.

 **Remapping a key:**

 1. Find the action you want to change in the list (grouped by context).
 2. Click **Remap** next to the action.
 3. Press the new key combination (e.g., `comma`, `T`, `CTRL+T`).
-4. Click **Apply & Save** to persist the change.
+4. Click **Apply** to persist the change.

-> **Note:** Hotkeys are applied immediately upon pressing the new key.
-The "Apply & Save" button writes the changes to `settings.cfg` so they persist across sessions.
+Hotkeys are applied immediately upon pressing the new key.
+The "Apply & Save" button writes the changes to your settings config.

 **Resetting a single hotkey:** Click **Reset** next to any action to restore its default binding.

 **Resetting all hotkeys:** Click **Reset All** to restore every hotkey to its default.

-**Saving a profile:** Enter a name in the profile text field and click **Save** to save your current hotkey layout as a named profile (e.g., "Lefty", "FPS-style").
-Profiles are stored in `settings.cfg`.
+**Saving a profile:** Enter a name in the profile text field and click **Save** to save your current hotkey layout as a named profile.
+Profiles are stored in your settings config as well.

 **Loading a profile:** Select a saved profile from the dropdown and click **Load**.

 **Exporting hotkeys:** Click **Export** to open a file picker dialog.
 Choose a location and the current hotkey bindings will be saved as a JSON file.
-This is useful for backing up your layout or sharing it with others.

 **Importing hotkeys:** Click **Import** to open a file picker dialog.
 Select a previously exported JSON file to restore its hotkey bindings.

-**Zoom In/Out note:** The default `wheel up` / `wheel down` zoom is **continuous** — each scroll tick zooms once.
-The `SHIFT` + `+` / `-` bindings are **incremental** — each press zooms exactly once.
-Both can be remapped independently in the Hotkey Settings.

 ### History System